ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   Yes, ClickPipes for Kafka will automatically retry case of failures when consuming data from Kafka.
 ClickPipes also supports enabling a dedicated error table that will hold errors and malformed data for 7 days.

+- **Does ClickPipes support multiple brokers?**

+  Yes, if the brokers are part of the same quorum they can be configured together delimited with ','.

 - **Does using ClickPipes incur an additional cost?**

   ClickPipes is not billed separately at the moment.
 Running ClickPipes might generate an indirect compute and storage cost on the destination ClickHouse Cloud service like any ingest workload.